Visiting Stockholm With Kids: 22 Things to Do + Your 2025 Guide

 One of the main attractions, located in the heart of Stockholm, is Gamla Stan.
 The charming old town dates back to the 13th century and draws you in with its winding cobblestone streets, colorful historical buildings, window shopping, and numerous restaurants.

 Gamla Stan is where you’ll find the main sites of the Royal Palace, the Stockholm Cathedral, and the Nobel Museum.
-I recommend taking a tour of the area with a local guide to learn about the history of the area.
+I recommend taking a tour of the area with a local guide to learn more about its history.

 We didn’t take a tour, but in hindsight, I wish we did!
 I think we missed a lot of fascinating information about the city by not taking one.
 (This looks like a good Old Town Tour of Stockholm that we would take next time).